 - Part 1: Early life, work, World War II and the civil rights movement

-- Part 2: The Vietnam war, writing A People’s History, Marxism and anarchism, revolution and how to change the world.
-Available early for our patreon supporters.
+- Part 2: The Vietnam war, writing A People’s History, Marxism and anarchism, revolution and how to change the world

 - Theory and Practice: Conversations with Noam Chomsky and Howard Zinn (DVD)

 - Howard Zinn, A People’s History of the United States

 - Beacon Press People’s History of the US book series